BeauConstrictor/Ozpex-64/README.md

 ## Contributing

 Please do not make pull requests, as I am working on this project mainly to improve my own knowledge as a programmer on how computers really work, but feel free to fork my repo and do whatever you like with it.

+## Todos

+- [ ] At some point, implement a syscall mechanism using the `brk` instruction so that I'm not copy-pasting hex display rountines everywhere.